Brendan Shea

 Marine Scientist

 I am a marine biologist and conservationist working to inform the conservation of large marine predators, in particular sharks.
 My research interests generally center around the movement ecology and ecological role of sharks (particularly predator-prey dynamics and risk effects), with a focus on how marine protected areas may benefit shark populations.
 I use a variety of technologies and methods, including acoustic and satellite telemetry, biologging, baited remote underwater videos (BRUVs), environmental synthesis/big data approaches and more to address these questions.
-I'm a PhD candidate working with Dr. Francesco Ferretti in the SeaQL Lab at Virginia Tech, and a Research Associate with the conservation NGO Beneath the Waves.
+I hold a PhD in Fisheries and Wildlife Sciences from Virginia Tech and MS in Marine Biology from Northeastern University, and currently work as a Research Associate with the conservation NGO Beneath the Waves.

-When I'm not on the water for my research, you can typically find me near it for something else: surfing, diving, fishing, or just spending time with friends and family.
+When I'm not on the water for my research, you can typically find me near it for something else: fishing surfing, diving, or just spending time with friends and family.
 I also enjoy skateboarding, playing hockey, hiking, and just about everything Boston sports.